Crivella/DFT_QE_beginner_tutorial/2_Graphene/3_alat/README.md

   pw.x < graphene.vc-relax-buckled2.in > graphene.vc-relax-buckled2.out
   xcrysden --pwo graphene.vc-relax-buckled2.out
   ```
   The message here is: vc-relax cannot work miracles!
-If you start too far from the global minimum, the code will not be ableto find it.
-Use vc-relax with care, and always check the output files..
+If you start too far from the global minimum, the code might not be able to find it.
+It is easy to generate metastable (or garbage) geometries.
+Symmetry of the system also plays a crucial role.
+The code will not break symmetries during a run, and thus will never find an ABA graphite structure.
+Use vc-relax with care, and always check the output files.

 ### When you have completed this tutorial, you can move on to [1_variable_cell: Variable cell optimization](../1_variable_cell)